The Transformation from Invisible Powerhouse to Visible with Gratitude: A Journey to Entrepreneurship

-Joyce shares her transformation into the coach and mindset powerhouse she is today- out of corporate.
+Joyce shares her journey into entrepreneurship: a transformation into the coach and mindset powerhouse she is today.

 I’ve personally known Joyce for many, many years.
-Off and on, but most recently, as I’ve started this journey into professional freedom and out of corporate life, our paths have crossed and are running somewhat parallel though our stories are different.
+Her transformation from invisible to visible was done with gratitude and needs a voice.
+We've known each other off and on, but most recently, as I’ve started my journey into entrepreneurship and out of corporate life, our paths have crossed.
+They're running somewhat parallel though our stories are different.
 So we’ve been talking a lot!
 She’s launched a course focused on gratitude and it is a way to shift your mindset, something she’s an expert at, sharing her experience in the post below.
 After you’ve read her article, learn more on the Mosaic Starfish website.

 I still remember the look on his face as he said; “You will make a fine Secretary or even an Executive Assistant!”